IgorKretov/customer_segments_unsupervised_learning/project_description.md

 - `visuals.py`: This Python script provides supplementary visualizations for the project.
 Do not modify.

 In the Terminal or Command Prompt, navigate to the folder containing the project files, and then use the command `jupyter notebook customer_segments.ipynb` to open up a browser window or tab to work with your notebook.
 Alternatively, you can use the command `jupyter notebook` or `ipython notebook` and navigate to the notebook file in the browser window that opens.
 Follow the instructions in the notebook and answer each question presented to successfully complete the project.
 A **README** file has also been provided with the project files which may contain additional necessary information or instruction for the project.

-### What's Next?
-You will get an email as soon as your reviewer has feedback for you.
-In the meantime, review your next project and feel free to get started on it or the courses supporting it!